 Interestingly enough though, even with this possibility only a handful of pricing practices are regulated by the government, mainly because you’re not really sure someone had broken a pricing law until you see results.
 For example, while predatory pricing, aka pricing extremely low to drive competitors out the market, is illegal, it’s difficult to prove that the price decreases had such an intention and were not simply the result of competitor based pricing.
 It’s like telling a child that he can have a cookie only if he finishes his vegetables, but with no way to discern if the kid ate the peas or if they were slipped to the dog.
 Essentially, most laws blindly attempt to curb motivations for doing things, rather than results.

-As a result, pricing ethics and legality sit in a grey area, constantly ebbing and flowing between right and wrong.
+As a result, pricing ethics and legality sit in a grey area, constantly ebbing and flowing between ethical and unethical.
 To better protect you and your business, here are some of the most common pricing practices that sit on a razor’s edge of ethics and legality.

 1. Price fixing: Collusion at its worse

-Price fixing involves the an agreement between a group of people on the same side of a market to buy or sell a good or service at a fixed price.
-Typically, competition between these participants for consumers drives down prices for goods.
+Price fixing involves an agreement between a group of people on the same side of a market to buy or sell a good or service at a fixed price.
+Typically, competition between these participants for consumers drives down prices for goods and services.
 Yet, imagine a world where every ice cream shop in America vowed that all single scoops were now $15.
-Consumers would lost out, because we’d find alternatives or shell out an exorbitant amount of cash, as we couldn’t go to another neighborhood joint to battle the high prices/low quality offering of another.
+Consumers would lose out, because we’d find alternatives or shell out an exorbitant amount of cash, as we couldn’t go to another neighborhood joint to battle the high prices/low quality offering of another.